Pastoral Relations Toolkits

 Toolkit #8 – Licenced Lay Worship Leaders Resource Team

-The Licenced Lay Worship Leaders (LLWL) Resource Team will implement the Licenced Lay Worship Policy.
-The Human Resources Commission is responsible for licencing LLWLs for Western Ontario Waterways Regional Council.
+The Licensed Lay Worship Leaders (LLWL) Resource Team will implement the Licensed Lay Worship Policy.
+The Human Resources Commission is responsible for licensing LLWLs for Horseshoe Falls Regional Council.
 The Resource Team will provide support and oversight to LLWLs within the regional and be a recommending and reporting body to the Human Resources Commission:

 Toolkit #9 – Licence to Administer Sacraments